 Even if you’re not that familiar with the holiday, when you see dreidels you probably think about Hanukkah.
 The Greeks had forbidden Jews to learn the Torah, so kids would form Torah groups and when a Greek soldier would wander around, they would whip out the dreidels to make themselves look like a group of sinful gamblers instead of pious observers!

-This year Hanukkah will coincide with Christmas, starting in the evening of December 24 and ending on January 1.
+This year Hanukkah will not coincide with Christmas, starting in the evening of December 12 and ending on December 20.
 We would like to wish everyone a Merry Christmas, Happy Hanukkah, and cheers to the new year!